tobyzerner/json-api-server/docs/context.md

     // Get a resource by type
     public function resource(string $type): Resource;

+    // Get the ID for a model
+    public function id(Resource $resource, mixed $model): string;

     // Get the fields for the given resource, keyed by name public function fields(Resource $resource): array;